Tomcli/Stock-Price-Indicator/README.md

 - Authentication: Replace `quandl.ApiConfig.api_key = 'YOURAPIKEY'` to your own Quandl API key in **data.py**.
 Strongly recommend replacing this with your own API key since the current API key in data.py is shared with the public.
 - Libraries: Must have `quandl`, `yahoo-finance`, `parse`, `numpy`, `pandas`, and `matplotlib` installed to your python interpreter.
 - Installation: The installation instructions are for OS X and Linux users.
 Windows users need to install a terminal that runs Unix commands.
+- Usage: Using this script during nonmarket hours will give you a prediction with data leakage because you are predicting a known adjusted close price.
+However, you can use manual inputs option to test or estimate using your own open, high, and volume data.
-- Known Bug: Since there are limited queries for real-time stock information, sometimes it will query the data from previous trade day or even return Null.
-Therefore, you may want to put down your real time stock information manually for accurate predictions.
+- Known Bug: Since there are limited queries for real-time stock information from Yahoo finance, sometimes it will query the data from previous trade day or even return Null.
+Therefore, you may want to put down your real time stock information manually(using ##manual inputs##) for accurate predictions.

 ## Installation